OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Excel 2016 introduces new features that you can use to improve performance when you're working with large or complex Excel workbooks

-## VLOOKUP, HLOOKUP, MATCH improvements
-In Excel 16.0.9126.2xxx onwards VLOOKUP, HLOOKUP and MATCH for exact match on unsorted data is much faster than ever before.

-*For example...
-TBD *

 ## LAA memory improvement for 32-bit Excel

 Although the 64-bit version of Excel has large virtual memory limits, the 32-bit version has only 2 GBs of virtual memory.
 Some customers use the 32-bit version because some third-party add-ins and controls are not available in the 64-bit version.